CodeNow/charon/README.md

 dig example.com @localhost -p 8053
 ```

+Note, in development charon runs, by default, on port `8053`.

 ### Testing & Linting
 Before pushing changes to master make sure the source lints and tests appropriately:
 ```